bijonguha/Stable-Chat-UI/README.md

    cd stable-chat-ui
    ```

-2. Serve the files using any HTTP server:
+2. Serve the files using any HTTP server (HTTPS required for voice input):
    ```bash
    # Using Python
    python -m http.server 8080